Teplitsa/Leyka/README.txt

 5. The plugin start page (a console)

 == Changelog ==
+= 3.30 =
+* New: now YooKassa accepts SBP via "smart payment" payment method.
+* New: expanded payment descriptions added for Mixplat.
+* New: UTM parameters support added for Mixplat.
+* New: SBP recurring mode feature added for Mixplat.
+* New: split payments between two campaigns feature added for Mixplat.
+* New: the switch between redirect and payment widget feature added for Mixplat.
+* Fix: the compatibility bug on WP core ver. lesser than 5.5.0 fixed.
+* Fix: the bug of duplication of campaign data in nested posts fixed.
+* Fix: the bug of Terms of service & PD usage when displayed on the custom page fixed.
+* Fix: the "get_page_by_title() function is deprecated" in WP 6.2 bug fixed.
+* Fix: the XSS vulnerability from the recent WordFence report fixed.
+* Fix: the CSRF vulnerability from the recent WordFence report fixed.
+* Fix: the bug of eng. date format used sometime fixed.
+* Fix: new mts icon for Mixplat.
+* Fix: Qiwi payments fixed - now callbacks are handled correctly.
+* Fix: fix for the manual donor's email sending not working.
+* Fix: now manual donor email notifications are sent in accordance with donation status (if donation is failed, then error notification is sent: otherwise, success email is sent).
+* Fix: the Person default terms of service text fixed.
+* Removed: YooKassa Wizard tmp. removed (it's outdated).

 = 3.29.2 =
 * Fix: Daily Rouble mode is now working correctly (only with main currency).
 * Fix: Merchandise + Multicurrency bug fixed.